pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. attribute:: not_before

-        :type: datetime
+        :type: datetime.datetime

-    The beginning of the validity period for the certificate (UTC).
+    A naïve datetime representing the beginning of the validity period for the certificate in UTC.
+This value is inclusive.

     .. attribute:: not_after

-        :type: datetime
+        :type: datetime.datetime

-    The end of the validity period for the certificate (UTC).
+    A naïve datetime representing the end of the validity period for the certificate in UTC.
+This value is inclusive.

 .. _`RSA`: https://en.wikipedia.org/wiki/RSA_(cryptosystem)